Tree-sitter

 By default, specifying the colors element without a path attribute will tell the syntax engine to look for a file named colors.scm within your extension’s Queries/ folder.

-Within a colors query, there are special capture names and variables which are used to mark the specific region of text to pull out as a color candidate.
+Within a colors query, there are special capture names which are used to mark the specific region of text to pull out as a color candidate.

 Capture Description